Future-Mobility-Lab/AAA-toolkit/README.md

 The Accident Analysis & Association (AAA) toolkit is a comprehensive program designed for data-driven accident analysis and mapping.
 The toolkit leverages a range of geospatial and traffic data sources to create a multi-dimensional view of traffic incidents in a particular region.

-The traffic speed readings are available by the link (CSV - traffic speed readings on the day of disruption, PMW - traffic speed readings during the first week before the day of disruption, PMW2 - traffic speed readings the during a week, two weeks before the day of disruption) https://drive.google.com/file/d/1tKqefd8TgX_fVh-COoQk0ZN-YSSJ3gH6/view?usp=sharing
+The traffic speed readings are available by the link (CSV - traffic speed readings on the day of disruption, PMW - traffic speed readings during the first week before the day of disruption, PMW2 - traffic speed readings the during a week, two weeks before the day of disruption):

+https://drive.google.com/file/d/1tKqefd8TgX_fVh-COoQk0ZN-YSSJ3gH6/view?usp=sharing

 Code parts: